Topological Representations of Free Numerical Semigroups via Iterated Torus Knots: The knots associated to a free semigroup

 We are going to show that, in fact, there are exactly three isotopic classes.
+To show that \(K_{\mathcal{G}_1},\) \(K_{\mathcal{G}_2}\) and \(K_{\mathcal{G}_2}\) are non-isotopic can be proved by looking at the (unique) torus decomposition of the knot exterior.
+Since the three knots have distinct torus knot spaces as one of their pieces they are non-isotopic.

-To show that \(K_{\mathcal{G}_1},\) \(K_{\mathcal{G}_2}\) and \(K_{\mathcal{G}_2}\) are non-isotopic we will use the $\rho_{ab}-$invariant of a knot, we refer to \cite{rhoInvariant11} to recall its definition and its formula in the case of iterated torus knots.
-Following \cite[Corollary 2.10]{rhoInvariant11}, we can easily compute the $\rho_{ab}-invariant$, see Table \ref{tab:rho_ab_example}, for the iterated torus knots mentioned above.
+Alternatively, we can use the $\rho_{ab}-$invariant of a knot, we refer to \cite{rhoInvariant11}, where the author calls it $\rho_0$, to recall its definition and its formula in the case of iterated torus knots.
+Following \cite[Corollary 2.10]{rhoInvariant11} we can easily compute the $\rho_{ab}-invariant$, see Table \ref{tab:rho_ab_example}, for the iterated torus knots mentioned above.

 Since the values of the \(\rho_{ab}\)--invariant differ for each knot, the three knots are non-isotopic to each other.

 \end{ex}